gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

 to the operating system and can be used for other purposes.

-## Allocation statements and procedures
+## Allocation statements and related procedures

 The Fortran statement to allocate dynamic memory is, not surprising `allocate`, and the one to release the memory is `deallocate`.
 Variables that will be allocated